 Following the response of applicants under clause 24.3 (if any), Western Power may, if it continues to consider that a single set of works for shared assets may meet some or all of the requirements of a competing applications group, make preliminary access offers to each applicant within the relevant competing applications group at the same time.
-Western Power will endeavour to make such preliminary access offers to each applications group within the relevant competing applications group at the relevant competing applications group within the relevant access offers to each applicant within the relevant competing applications group within 60 business days after issuing the notice under clause 24.2.
+Western Power will endeavour to make such preliminary access offers to each applicant within the relevant competing applications group within 60 business days after issuing the notice under clause 24.2.